sfjbs-b1-g107/Project_group107/README.md

 * Spring boot with microservice architecture
 * Spring security for auth service
 * JWT validation for extra security
+* Eureka for Service Registration
+* Api Gateway to route the API calls.
 * git for version control.